Whimsy Stick

 What separates a canine flirt pole from a dog toy

-The distinction matters because the wrong tool for the dog produces the wrong neurological outcome.
-A dog flirt pole rated for casual play, used daily with a working-line Malinois, produces frustration drive instead of drive resolution.
-The chase collapses before the dog can complete it.
-The lure breaks before the possession phase.
-The pole snaps before the dog learns the cue structure that makes the tool useful.
+Here is the actual failure cascade: the chase collapses before the dog can complete it.
+Within seconds, the lure breaks during the possession phase.
+Within weeks, the pole snaps before the dog learns the cue structure that makes the tool useful.
 A proper buying guide evaluates these factors before purchase.

 Christopher Lee Moran · 10 years training high-drive dogs